kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

-because the problem space of ImagePullBackoff could likely be handled by a completely different pattern, as unlike with CrashLoopBackoff the types of errors with ImagePullBackoff are less variable and better interpretable by the infrastructure as recovereable or non-recoverable (i.e. 404s).
+because the problem space of ImagePullBackoff could likely be handled by a completely different pattern, as unlike with CrashLoopBackoff the types of errors with ImagePullBackoff are less variable and better interpretable by the infrastructure as recoverable or non-recoverable (i.e. 404s).

 ### Test Plan